Caltech-AMBER/ambersim/README.md

 * shared interfaces for control architectures, and
 * massively-parallelized simulation.

-## Quickstart
+## Installation
-Create and activate a conda environment with Cuda 11.8 support:
+Clone this repository and run the following commands in the repository root to create and activate a conda environment with Cuda 11.8 support:
 ```
 conda env create -n <env_name> -f environment.yml
 conda activate <env_name>